driesvints/driesvints.com/posts/laravel-4-on-a-shared-host.md

 ## Downgrading To PHP 5.3.2

-While Laravel 4 requires at least PHP 5.3.7 because of Bcrypt there is a way to downgrade to PHP 5.3.2 if you're stuck with that.
+While Laravel 4 requires at least PHP 5.3.7 because of Bcrypt, there is a way to downgrade to PHP 5.3.2 if you're stuck with that.
 [Rob Clancy](https://twitter.com/robboclancy) has written [a great tutorial](http://laravel.io/topic/39/laravel-4-easily-extended) about this on how to downgrade to the absolute minimum PHP requirement.

 ## No SSH Access